 Policy

 The Governor of the State of California requires businesses to ensure that all business activities are safely conducted with adequate physical distancing.
 Where permitted activities cannot be conducted safely entirely indoors, this policy allows individual businesses to conduct activities outdoors in temporary on-site areas, so long as the total legally entitled level of activity is not exceeded while the Proclamation of Local Emergency remains in effect.
 This policy serves as direction from the Board of Supervisors regarding additional County actions to further the goals stated herein.
-This policy shall be reviewed by the Board of Supervisors no later than 90 days from the date of adoption to ascertain further business needs and to account for future changes in the pandemic response.
+This policy shall be regularly reviewed by the Board of Supervisors to ascertain further business needs and to account for future changes in the pandemic response.

 Proclamation of Local Emergency

 The Board of Supervisors or Napa County Executive Officer/Director of Emergency Services may make a Proclamation of Local Emergency declaring a specific event as a disaster for the purpose of implementing the provisions of this policy.
+The provisions of this policy shall remain in effect until the Local Emergency Declaration expires.

 CEQA